Hermitian matrices of roots of unity and their characteristic polynomials: Introduction

-Instead of restricting ourselves to $q$-Seidel matrices, we work more generally with the sets $\mathcal H_n(q)$ of Hermitean $\mathcal C_q$-matrices of order $n$ and investigate their spectral properties.
+Instead of restricting ourselves to $q$-Seidel matrices, we work more generally with the sets $\mathcal H_n(q)$ of Hermitian $\mathcal C_q$-matrices of order $n$ and investigate their spectral properties.
 Note that we obtain an element of $\mathcal H_n(q)$ by adding the identity matrix to any $q$-Seidel matrix of order $n$.
+Our main results are necessary conditions on the coefficients of the characteristic polynomial $\operatorname{Char}_H(x) := \det(xI-H)$ of a matrix $H \in \mathcal H_n(q)$.
 Our investigation is a natural follow-up to \cite{GreavesYatsyna19}, where certain necessary spectral conditions for Seidel matrices were introduced.
-These necessary conditions have been used in \cite{GSY21,GSY22} to produce the best known (and best possible) upper bounds for equiangular line systems in certain dimensions.
-The results of this paper can also be applied to the spectral study of Hermitean Butson-Hadamard matrices~\cite{IMHermBut}, complete gain graphs~\cite{ReffGain12}, and Hermitean adjacency matrices of mixed graphs~\cite{Guo17}.
-Our main results are necessary conditions on the coefficients of the characteristic polynomial $\chi_H(x) = \det(xI-H)$ of a matrix $H \in \mathcal H_n(q)$.
-Define $\rho := (1-\zeta)(1-\zeta^{-1})$.
-We denote by $\mathcal X_n(q,e)$ the set of congruence classes of $\chi_H(x)$ modulo $\rho^e\mathbb Z[\zeta+\zeta^{-1}][x]$ where $H \in \mathcal H_n(q)$.
+In particular, Greaves and Yatsyna~\cite{GreavesYatsyna19} showed that, for any Seidel matrix $S$, the coefficients of $\operatorname{Char}_S(x)$, which are all integers, must lie in certain congruence classes modulo powers of $2$.
+These necessary conditions have been used in \cite{GSY21,GSY22} to establish the nonexistence of Seidel matrices having certain prescribed spectra, which led to the best known (and best possible) upper bounds for equiangular line systems in certain dimensions.
+The results of this paper can be thought of as a first step towards the goal of answering Question~\ref{que:main}.
+Further steps, analogous to those of \cite{GSY21,GSY22}, may well be required for a complete answer to Question~\ref{que:main} but this is not attempted in this article.

+In addition to ETFs and equiangular lines, the results of this paper can be applied to the spectral study of Hermitian Butson-Hadamard matrices~\cite{IMHermBut}, complete gain graphs~\cite{ReffGain12}, and Hermitian adjacency matrices of mixed graphs~\cite{Guo17}.

+Throughout, we will require the use of some elementary results about cyclotomic fields for which we refer to Washington's textbook~\cite{Washington97}.
+In an attempt to make this paper self-contained, we present the necessary background about cyclotomic fields in Section~\ref{sec:prelims}.
+Let $H \in \mathcal H_n(q)$.
+Since $H$ is Hermitian, all of its eigenvalues are real and thus so are all the coefficients of $\operatorname{Char}_H(x)$.
+Furthermore, since the entries of $H$ are algebraic integers from the cyclotomic field $\mathbb Q[\zeta]$, so are all the coefficients of $\operatorname{Char}_H(x)$.
+Together, this means that the coefficients of $\operatorname{Char}_H(x)$ are real algebraic integers from $\mathbb Q[\zeta]$.
+In other words, we have $\operatorname{Char}_H(x) \in \mathbb Z[\zeta+\zeta^{-1}][x]$ (see \cite[Proposition 2.16]{Washington97}).